dskinnion/Gov1347_Blog/posts/1_Blog_Post_Intro.md

 ### Election History

 It is important for us to look at historical trends in order to better inform ourselves on current and future trends.
 For this reason, this introductory blog post will focus exclusively on past elections.
 Rather than trying to predict the 2020 election with models, this week, I will simply look at trends from past elections.
-Specifically, I will look at states which have recently become swing states.
+Specifically, I'd like to explore which states were swing states in 2016, which way they swung, how they have changed over time, and how 2016 battleground states swung.

 ### Swing States